 Protein is an important macronutrient that is involved in nearly all bodily functions and processes.
 It plays a key role in exercise recovery and is an essential dietary nutrient for healthy living.
 The elements carbon, hydrogen, oxygen, and nitrogen combine to form amino acids, the building blocks of protein.
 Protein and amino acids are primarily use to create bodily tissues, form enzymes and cellular transporters, maintain fluid balance, and more.

 How much protein per day to lose weight?

-If you want to lose weight, aim for a daily protein intake between 1.6 and 2.2 grams of protein per kilogram (.73 and 1 grams per pound).
+If you want to lose weight, aim for a daily protein intake between 1.6 and 2.2 grams of protein per kilogram of body weight (.73 and 1 grams per pound).
 Athletes and heavy exercisers should consume 2.2-3.4 grams of protein per kilogram (1-1.5 grams per pound) if aiming for weight loss.

 What are the benefits of protein in weight loss?

 Dietary protein can be an important part of a diet that is intended for weight loss.

 While there are many benefits to dietary protein, there are four main areas that have direct effects on weight loss:

 - Lean mass

 - Storage as body fat